What Is the Minimum Architecture for Prolepsis? Early Irrevocable Commitment Across Tasks in Small Transformers: Q5: Is early commitment specific to planning?

 Sustained propagation is the non-obvious finding.
 Early commitment alone is unsurprising for retrieval.
 The striking result is that nothing corrects it through 75\% of the remaining depth.
 Routing heads respond to every perturbation (they are not idle) but sustain rather than reverse the commitment.

 \paragraph{A5.} No. Prolepsis is not specific to planning.
 The same structural motif (early commitment, routing-mediated propagation, zero correction) appears in factual recall with routing at a different network depth and through different heads.
-Prolepsis is architectural.
+In the decoder-only models tested, prolepsis recurs across tasks.